ENikS/GitHubApp/README.md

 # GitHubApp

-Command Line Interface for GitHub Application information
+A command line tool to impersonate GitHub Application